pascalrink/postselection-performance-showcase/README.md

 -   training set size

-The goal is to produce **models with different prediction behavior**, which creates a meaningful selection problem.
+The goal is to produce **models with different prediction behavior**, which creates a meaningful model selection problem.

 ------------------------------------------------------------------------

 ##### 2. Generate candidate prediction strategies

-From the trained base models, several **prediction strategies** are constructed.

-These represent the **candidate decision rules** that could potentially be deployed.
+From the five trained base transformers, several **prediction strategies** are constructed.
+These represent the candidate decision rules that could potentially be deployed.
+Each of the basic prediction strategies corresponds to using one trained base transformer.

-The strategies implemented are:

-**Single model strategies**

--   `single_model1`
--   `single_model2`
--   `single_model3`
--   `single_model4`
--   `single_model5`

-Each strategy corresponds to using one trained base model.

 ------------------------------------------------------------------------

 **Ensemble strategies**

 -   `majority_vote_all`\
-    Majority vote across all base models.
+    Majority vote across all base transformers.

 -   `soft_vote_all`\
-    Average predicted probabilities across all base models.
+    Average predicted probabilities across all base transformers.

 -   `soft_vote_top2`\
-    Soft vote using the two base models with the highest test accuracy.
+    Soft vote using the two base models with the highest test transformers.

 -   `soft_vote_top3`\
-    Soft vote using the three best base models.
+    Soft vote using the three best base transformers.

-These ensemble strategies represent **typical post-hoc model selection heuristics** used in practice.
+These ensemble prediction strategies represent **typical post-hoc model selection heuristics** used in practice.

 ------------------------------------------------------------------------